Early years funding

 The Local Offer is the place to find information on funding arrangements including:

-- what settings are expected to provide from within there core budget
+- what settings are expected to provide from within their core budget

 - information about how the 'top-up' funding element is allocated

 - eligibility criteria for the SEN Inclusion Fund

 More information about the various funding elements for early years settings can be found on the Department for Education website.